HeathersCodes/MF821/README.md

 [TWS Beginner](https://tradersacademy.online/trading-lesson/tws-beginners-course-intro)

 ### Useful Commands in Terminal (Mac Version)
 Already known usage of `pip`
-Check the all file names in current directory: `ls` Move to specific directory. i.e. Move from default to Desktop: `cd Desktop` Print the path of the current: `pwd`
+Check the all file names in current directory: `ls`.
+Move to specific directory. i.e. Move from default to Desktop: `cd Desktop`.
+Print the path of the current: `pwd`